joomla/jissues/README.md

 1. From a command prompt, run the `install` command to set up your database.
     * `bin/jtracker install`

-If you are making a change to the issue tracker's web assets, you'll also need to set up Bower and Grunt.
+If you are making a change to the issue tracker's web assets, you'll also need to set up NPM.
 Please see the [Asset Management](Documentation/Development/Asset-Management.md) documentation for more information.

 Verify the installation is successful by doing the following: